- FFF Advocate:

 Five days later, on Marty’s 47th birthday, he was finally released from the hospital.
 His voice was hoarse and raspy from being on a breathing tube for so long, and he had scars where they had to open his stomach and chest to drain out fluid.
 He was too weak to go home, so he spent weeks in a rehab hospital, building up his strength, re-learning how to walk, and continuing to heal the open wounds in his chest.
 While he was recovering he got an infection in one of his chest incisions and had to return to the Mayo Clinic for more surgery.
 He then returned to another rehab hospital and was on IV antibiotics for months to ensure the infection wouldn’t come back.

-Today Marty shares his story in hopes that other people will take the proper precautions by get their annual flu vaccine.
+Marty shares his story in hopes that other people will take the proper precautions by getting their annual flu vaccine.
 Through a nonprofit called Cruisin’ For A Cause, Marty raises money to assist people in his local community with medical expenses that were incurred due to illness or death.

 - Share this Story: